Sketch/quickbuild/README.md

 * * *
 # CONFIGURATION FILE

-By default, *quickbuild* loads a configuration file that defines a few default aliases for exits (e.g., "n" for "<N>orth;north;nort;nor;no;n") and reverse exits (e.g. "n" and "s").
+By default, *Quickbuild* loads a configuration file that defines a few default aliases for exits (e.g., "n" for "<N>orth;north;nort;nor;no;n") and reverse exits (e.g. "n" and "s").
 It searches for this file in the following order: